stevembui52/store_API/README.md

 - `GET /products` - Get all products
 - `GET /products/:id` - Get a single product by ID
 - `POST /products` - Create a new product
-- `PUT /products/:id` - Update a product by ID
+- `PATCH /products/:id` - Update a product by ID
 - `DELETE /products/:id` - Delete a product by ID

 ## Example Requests